etoledom/minesweeper-1v1/README.md

 ### Rules

 - Both players see the same board in real time
 - Click a cell to reveal it.
+- If it's a mine is a point for you.
+It will be automatically flagged
-If it's not a mine, it's the opponent's turn
+- If it's not a mine, it's the opponent's turn
 - Reveal more mines than your opponent to win
 - Numbers show how many mines are adjacent to a cell